T

 +

-English is commonly spoken in tourist areas, hotels, major attractions, and many restaurants and shops in Istanbul.
+English is widely understood and spoken in Istanbul's main tourist areas, hotels, restaurants, and shops.
 Staff in the tourism sector are generally proficient.
-However, venturing into local neighborhoods or smaller businesses might mean encountering less English.
-Learning a few basic Turkish phrases will be greatly appreciated by locals.
+However, venturing into local neighborhoods or smaller establishments might mean encountering less English.
+Learning a few basic Turkish phrases like 'Merhaba' (Hello) and 'Teşekkür ederim' (Thank you) is always appreciated by locals.

 +